WARQ: Hot AC and Top 40

 The station was owned for a short time by YMF Media LLC through licensee YMF Media South Carolina Licensee LLC.
-In late 2020, it was acquired by Alpha Media (formerly known as L&L Broadcasting). which also bought Urban Contemporary WHXT, Urban AC WWDM, Modern rock WMFX, and Sports WOIC in the Columbia radio market at the time of purchase.
+In late 2020, it was acquired by Alpha Media (formerly known as L&L Broadcasting). which also bought Urban Contemporary WHXT, Urban AC WWDM, Modern rock WFOX, and Sports WOIC in the Columbia radio market at the time of purchase.

-On March 21, 2014, after playing "Say Goodbye" by Theory of a Deadman, WARQ began stunting with a loop directing listeners to co-owned rock station WMFX.
-On March 24, at Midnight, WARQ ended stunting and changed its format to Hot AC, branded as "Q93.5".
+On March 21, 2014, after playing "Say Goodbye" by Theory of a Deadman, WARQ began stunting with a loop directing listeners to co-owned rock station WFOX.
+On March 24, at 12 a.m., WARQ ended stunting and changed its format to Hot AC, branded as "Q93.5".
 However, the station gradually morphed into a Mainstream Top 40 by 2017.
 On July 2, 2021, WARQ rebranded as "Live 93.5".

+93.5 The Bubble

+On March 13, 2026, at 10 a.m., after playing "Ordinary" by Alex Warren, WARQ began stunting with a broad adult hits-style playlist, looping over approximately 6 hours through the weekend, with cryptic sweepers hinting at a new format "bubbling up" and being set to "pop" the following Monday, March 16 (a nod to Columbia's noted nickname of "Soda City").
+The "Live" format had failed to catch any life in the Nielsen Audio market ratings, with a 1.0 in the January 2026 books, the last before the move.

+At midnight on March 16, the station relaunched the hot AC format with an adult hits-style presentation, expanding the playlist to include significantly more classic hits from the 1990s onward, as "93.5 The Bubble".
+The first song after the relaunch was "Golden" by Huntrix, by coincidence doing so the evening after said song had won the Academy Award for Best Original Song at the 2026 Academy Awards.